OVERVIEW

 WHICH EVENTS CAN BE INCLUDED?

 Only the main events of tournaments two (preferably three) or more days in length held in an public establishment (preferably in an establishment with sleeping accommodations) are included for rating in the ABT race.
 Tournament side events (Masters, Jackpots, Knockouts, Blitz-type, Doubles, etc.) are not included.
 A specific backgammon club and/or director is permitted to run up to two ABT tournaments per calendar year unless the events are in different states.
-Directors are requested to publicly announce their ABT events a minimum of two months in advance so that this information may be posted in newsletters and online at www.chicagopoint.com/abt.html
+Directors are requested to publicly announce their ABT events a minimum of three months in advance so that this information may be posted in newsletters and online at www.chicagopoint.com/abt.html

 HOW ARE THE MASTER POINTS CALCULATED?